-But there's something crucial to keep in mind when you bring a pet home from a shelter: You can't expect smooth sailing, at least at the beginning.
+But there's something crucial to keep in mind when you bring a pet home from a shelter: you can't expect smooth sailing, at least at the beginning.
 After all, you're bringing a new pet home from a stressful environment.
-And their pre-shelter environment, whether it was an abusive home or the mean streets of your city, may have been even more stressful.
-Combine all this with the predictable stress of being relocated to a new home with unfamiliar faces, and it's easy to see why your new pet may be anxious during their first days and weeks in their adopted home.

 One of the biggest mistakes adoptive pet parents can make is expecting everything to go perfectly.
-But if you anticipate challenges — and prepare to address them in your pet's first few weeks at home — you'll have a much better chance of fixing any behavioral problems instead of returning your pet.
-And returning your new furry friend is traumatic for pets and pet parents alike, not to mention taxing for the shelter.
+But if you anticipate challenges — and prepare to address them in your pet's first few weeks at home — you'll have a much better chance of fixing any behavioural problems instead of returning your pet.

 Some shelter dogs and cats are likely to be more low-maintenance than others.
 Depending on what your needs are, your local shelter professionals should be able to steer you toward the pet that’s right for you.

-Whether you’re living alone or living with a large family, it’s wise to draw up roles and responsibilities for everyone in the household.
-If you live alone, it’s simple enough: You'll do everything yourself.
-If that's not too much responsibility, congrats on being a super committed pet parent.
+Whether you’re living alone or with a large family, it’s wise to draw up roles and responsibilities for everyone in the household.
+If you live alone, it’s simple enough: you'll do everything yourself.
+If that's not too much responsibility, congrats on being a super committed pet parent!

 For a dog, you’ll absolutely need: